vojale/CBE544-2018.github.io/ProjectDescription.md

 7. [Summary of Requirements](#reqs)

-For the course project, you will be studying thermo-chemical ammonia synthesis on metallic clusters and surfaces.
-Each student will be assigned one metal or bimetallic alloy.
-The due date is <font color="red">3/13 at 11:59 PM (hard deadline)</font>.
+For the course project, you will be studying thermo-chemical ammonia synthesis on 2D MXenes.
+Each student will be assigned one MXene either a carbide or a nitride with the chemical formula M2X.
+The students will perform calculations individually but will prepare a report in groups of two (see list of Assigned Projects).
+The due date is <font color="red">5/1 at 5:00 PM (hard deadline)</font>.

-Turn in your final report by emailing a PDF file to all TA's:
+Turn in your final report by emailing a PDF file to:

 ```
-ctsai89@stanford.edu, aayush@stanford.edu, shaama@stanford.edu, ambarish@stanford.edu
+alevoj@seas.upenn.edu, liangzha@seas.upenn.edu
 ```

 <a name='intro'></a>